 - What do they find boring?

-Whether healthy, dysfunctional or somewhere in between, a character’s family is instrumental in their development and their personality.
+Whether healthy, dysfunctional, or somewhere in between, a character’s family is instrumental in their development and can define their personality.

 Even if their family aren’t all that important to or involved in the story, it’s still good to identify them in some way.